Skip to main content

 • Security service state.

-Device trust does not replace account trust.
+Device Trust does not replace Account Trust.
 A valid account session and a trusted device state are separate concepts.

 Platform Hardening